 IG deserves a mention for its unique approach.
 Its L2 Dealer service provides a solid DMA alternative, earning the platform the fifth position in this comparison.

 New traders benefit from a clear layout, ample educational resources, and technical analysis tools.
-In contrast, experienced traders enjoy deep liquidity, a wide market range, and DMA execution through the L2 Dealer platform.
+In contrast, experienced traders enjoy deep liquidity, a broad market range, and DMA execution through the L2 Dealer platform.

-We also checked out the IG mobile app and were impressed by its DMA functionality.
-From our tests, users can receive trading signals from Autochartist and PIA directly within the app, complete with entry, exit, and stop-loss levels displayed alongside the order ticket.
+We also tested the IG mobile app and were impressed by its DMA functionality.
+In our tests, users can receive trading signals from Autochartist and PIA directly within the app, complete with entry, exit, and stop-loss levels displayed alongside the order ticket.

 The broker allows you to explore its platform for free by offering over 17,000 spread betting and CFD markets with a virtual £10,000 balance.
-Unlike some demo accounts, IG’s demo doesn’t have an expiry date.
+Unlike some demo accounts, IG’s demo has no expiry date.
 You can practice spread betting and CFD trading for as long as you need to feel confident.

 Key Features of IG